Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .bash}

-From this we can see build our command.
+From this we can build our command.
 ~~~
 prokka --outdir mydir --prefix mygenome contigs.fa
 ~~~
 {: .bash}

 We need to run prokka for each of our six MAGs.
+Prokka produces multiple different file types which you can see in the table below.
+We are mainly interested in `.faa` and `.txt` but many of the other files are useful for

 | Suffix | Description of file contents                       |
 |--------|----------------------------------------------------|